lunarring/tac/README.md

 ### View Blocks and Logs

-View blocks and execution logs interactively:
+View execution logs interactively:

 ```bash
 tac view
 ```

 This command provides an interactive interface to:
+- Browse and read log files from previous TAC executions
+- View log entries with syntax highlighting based on log level
-- View execution logs with test results and changes
+- Navigate through logs with an easy-to-use interface
-- Relive the glory (or horror) of your AI's coding journey
+- Search for specific text within logs
+- Jump to section headings for easier navigation
+- See the current section heading while browsing logs

 ### Test Management